 Final Thoughts on Creating Vision with Safety Goals

-Most aviation SMS programs share organizational goals and objectives with all employees.
-You may not be comfortable sharing all goals and objectives, but the ones you do share should be carefully considered.
+Most aviation SMS share organizational goals and objectives with all employees.
+You may not be comfortable sharing all safety goals and objectives, but the ones you do share should be carefully considered.